Log in

 Filter

-Home> Australia> Melbourne Student Accommodation
+Home> Australia>Melbourne Student Accommodation

 Student Accommodation in Melbourne

-1456 properties found
+1748 properties found

-Our student accommodation in Melbourne is close to major universities, like Monash University, the University of Melbourne, RMIT University, etc., ideal for both domestic and international students!
+Our student accommodation in Melbourne is close to major universities, like Monash University, the University of Melbourne, RMIT University, etc., ideal for both domestic and international!
 Meanwhile, we provide many Melbourne student accommodations situated near the CBD, giving you the most convenience.
 Discover the stunning city sights, feel Melbourne's vibrant atmosphere, hang around the popular shopping malls, taste delectable foods& drinks, and enjoy the lively nightlife; students' lives have never been so colourful and cool. uhomes.com offers numerous fully furnished student flats in Melbourne, containing a wide selection of room types, including studios, en-suites, non en-suites, shared rooms, 1B, 2B, 3B, 4B, and 5B+.
-Also, we provide plenty of cheap student accommodation in Melbourne, with all bills included!
+Also, we provide plenty of cheap student accommodation in Melbourne, starting from AU$208.36 per week, with all bills included!
 Browse our off-campus luxury or cheap private student housing in Melbourne.
 We guarantee a balance between the costs and your living experiences of all the Melbourne apartments on our platform.
 Choose and book the best student accommodation in Melbourne at uhomes.com, and get the highest discounts as soon as possible!

 Read More!